 A: Yes; however, the means of doing so are specific to the teacher.

-Q: Can I register for multiple terms or do I have to wait until the announcement of the term?
+Q: Can I register for multiple quarters or do I have to wait until the announcement of each quarter?

-A: Students must register in the timeframe ahead of each term.
+A: Students must register in the time-frame ahead of each quarter.

-Q: Is the Essentials of Islam Course collaboration between MAPS and the Mihraab Foundation?
+Q: Is the Essentials of Islam Course a collaboration between MAPS and the Mihraab Foundation?

 Q: Will sisters have equal access to the knowledge and teachers?